Background pattern

 30

-One vial contains at least 400 UI of co-purified protein C with blood coagulation factors.
+A vial contains at least 400 UI of co-purified protein C with blood coagulation factors.

 The other components are: sodium chloride, sodium citrate dihydrate, sodium heparin (0.2-0.5 UI/UI of factor IX), and antithrombin III 15-30 UI per vial (0.75-1.5 UI/ml).

-Appearance of the Product and Contents of the Container
+Appearance of the Product and Container Content

-Dry powder and vehicle for injectable solution.
+Powder and solvent for injectable solution.

 1 vial with Prothromplex Total 600 UI in powder

-Depending on the specific labeling of the country, the containers may contain the following combinations of devices:
+According to the specific labeling of the country, the containers may contain the following combinations of devices:

--1 disposable syringe, 1 triple set (air needle, butterfly needle, and disposable needle), 1 filter needle, 1 transfer needle
+-1 disposable syringe, 1 triple set (air vent needle, butterfly needle, and disposable needle), 1 filter needle, 1 transfer needle

--1 disposable syringe, 1 air needle, 1 butterfly needle, 1 disposable needle, 1 filter needle, 1 transfer needle
+-1 disposable syringe, 1 air vent needle, 1 butterfly needle, 1 disposable needle, 1 filter needle, 1 transfer needle

--1 transfer needle, 1 filter needle, 1 disposable syringe, 1 air needle, 1 twin set (butterfly needle, disposable needle)
+-1 transfer needle, 1 filter needle, 1 disposable syringe, 1 air vent needle, 1 twin set (butterfly needle, disposable needle)

 Container Size1 x 600 UI

-Marketing Authorization Holder and Responsible for Manufacturing
+Marketing Authorization Holder and Manufacturer

 Marketing Authorization Holder: